|

 short but greuling levels of street thugs to save your kidnapped girlfriend.

-Although you only have basic punches and kicks here, you can pick up some Nunchuncks
+Although you only have basic punches and kicks here like in Kung Fu Master, you can pick up some Nunchuncks

 to help you out on your deadly mission.
 Be awhere however that some your enemies